Capilla de Mármol (Marble Chapel)

 The natural monument “Capillas de Mármol” (Marble Chapels) at the Natural Sanctuary are a group of small islets and islands, mostly made of marble.

-The natural monument “Capillas de Mármol” (Marble Chapels) at the Natural Sanctuary are a group of small islets and islands, mostly made of marble.
+The natural monument “Capilla de Mármol” (Marble Chapel) at the Natural Sanctuary is a group of small islets and islands, mostly made of marble.
 They are located at General Carrera Lake, between the towns of Puerto Río Tranquilo and Puerto Sánchez, and are legally protected for their conservation.

 These beautiful caves have a high content of limestone that has been eroded by the waves of General Carrera Lake, which have left the marble clear of impurities and on display for visitors to admire.
 The arbitrary shapes carved by the water project the image of a great cathedral built on the lake.
 This is what has brought the community and tourists to call them Capillas de Mármol (Marble Chapels.)